 Our favorite way to experience nature is by hiking and the New River Gorge offers over 100 miles of well-maintained trails.
 When we explore, we use Bryan Simon’s “Hiking and Biking in the New River Gorge: A Trail Users Guide.”
 It contains so much great information about all the trails in this beautiful part of West Virginia including how to find the trailheads and important points of interest.

-Twelve trails including the most iconic in the New River Gorge: Long Point Trail and Endless Wall Trail.
-Trailheads for all 12 are within minutes of downtown Fayetteville.
-A few are even accessible from Fayetteville Town Park, including our go-to mushroom viewing trail, Park Loop Trail.
+This area has twelve trails including the most iconic in the New River Gorge: Long Point Trail and Endless Wall Trail.
+Trailheads for all 12 trails are within minutes of downtown Fayetteville.
+A few are even accessible from Fayetteville Town Park which is 5 minutes from Lafayette Flats Boutique Vacation Rentals.

-Seven trails that allow you to explore the remains of a historic coal-mining complex.
+The seven trails of Nuttallburg allow you to explore the remains of a historic coal-mining complex.
 Remnants of the Nuttallburg community have been preserved by the National Park Service with markers, maps, and walking trails.
 The headhouse, conveyor, tipple and coke ovens are still standing in this long-abandoned area that is slowly but surely being reclaimed by nature.

-Four trails in one of the most secluded areas of the New River Gorge.
+These four trails are the most secluded in the entire New River Gorge National Park.
 The Glade Creek Trail is a rail-road grade trail that follows its namesake, allowing you to explore beautiful waterfalls and exceptional swimming holes.
-High above the creek, the Kates Plateau Trail and the Polls Plateau Trail offer opportunities for quiet exploration and wildlife viewing.
+It contains a spur trail that takes you to the lovely Kate’s Falls.
+High above the creek, the Kate’s Plateau Trail and the Poll’s Plateau Trail offer opportunities for quiet exploration and wildlife viewing.

-Seven trails with views so spectacular they once comprised their own West Virginia State Park.
-The National Park Service incorporated the area into the New River Gorge National River in 1990.
+Grandview has seven trails with views so spectacular they once comprised their own West Virginia State Park.
+The National Park Service incorporated the Grandview area into the New River Gorge National River in 1990.
 It’s easy to spend the day in their area exploring the beautiful rock formations, hiking the woodland trails, and enjoying the iconic view of the New River’s horseshoe bend.

 The best way to truly experience the New River Gorge National Park is to take the trails less traveled.
 By avoiding the most popular hiking areas – and other humans – you are much more likely to see wildlife, find undisturbed flora, and experience the natural rhythms of the forest.